 Press and media activities resulting from researchers’ professional expertise, as well as Prizes and other professional distinctions a researcher have been awarded, are also registered.

-• Projects: Projects include information about research collaboration, experiments or others that might require multiple researchers and organisations.
+Projects include information about research collaboration, experiments or others that might require multiple researchers and organisations.
 Both externally and internally funded projects are registered.
-See more information at Register projects.
+See instructions on how to register projects.

-On the next four pages Edit profile, Register publications, Register activities and Register projects (click on each for detailed information), there are detailed instructions about, respectively, how you can register your research merits – publications, activities and projects, and how you can update your profile information in Haris.
+On the pages edit profile, register publications, register activities and register projects there are detailed instructions about, respectively, how to register your research merits, and how to update your profile information in Haris.

 Amanuenses, department secretaries and helpdesk staff can help you with the registration of publications and activities.
 You can also send your questions to email@example.com.

-Publications can be registered before they are published.
-In that case, you should use the statuses Submitted, Accepted or E-pub ahead of print.
-The publications are approved by the library according to Hanken’s scientific publications rewarding timetable (see Bonus for Publications) and in December.
-They are reported to the Ministry in March and to the accreditation organisations in connection to self-assessments and annual reporting.
+Publications can be registered even before they are published.
+In that case, you should use the publication statuses Submitted, Accepted or E-pub ahead of print.
+The publications are approved by the library according to the timetable of the rewarding of scientific publications Hanken (see Bonus for Publications) and in December.
+The publications are reported to the Ministry of Education and Culture in March and to the accreditation organisations in connection to self-assessments and annual reporting.

 Activities should be registered in December every year.

-You register the projects when you get positive funding decision.
-Remember to register the project's end date and to change the status of the project when it ends.
+Projects are registered as soon as you get a positive funding decision.
+Remember to include the project's end date and to change the status of the project when it ends.

-If you want to learn more how to use Haris, Help and support is available at all times located at the bottom right of the browse window in Haris.
+If you want to learn more how to use Haris, help and support is available at all times located at the bottom right of the browser window in Haris.
 Click on Manual, and a window will open with extensive description of various features and a range of more detailed tutorials.

-You can always contact us (firstname.lastname@example.org) if you have any question about Haris and registration in Haris, and if you want help with parallel publishing or other open access publishing issues.
+You can always contact us at firstname.lastname@example.org if you have any questions about Haris and registration in Haris, or if you need help with self-archiving or other open access publishing issues.